 The video introduction played at the beginning of the museum says “Stax isn’t in the brick and mortar; it’s in the people.”
 That’s true, but maybe Redding was the person who could have kept the brick and mortar together.

 It was a cold and foggy day in Cleveland, on December 10, 1967.
 Redding and his band had played some shows at a club called Leo’s Casino the night before, and despite freezing rain across the Midwest, they never missed shows, so Redding and his band piled into the plane and headed to Madison, where they were due that night.
-Two of the band members always rode commercial since Redding’s plane only sat eight.
-They would find out about the crash at the Cleveland airport.
+One of the band members always rode commercial since Redding’s plane only sat eight.
+He would find out about the crash at the Cleveland airport.

 Around 3:25 p.m., four miles out from the Madison airport at Truax Field, the pilot radioed in to ask for permission to land.
 Sometime after that call, the plane came out of the clouds, and crashed into Lake Monona.
 Some residents living around the lake later claimed to have seen or heard the plane come in close to the ground.
-Police made it out to the wreckage relatively quickly; they were able to find trumpeter Ben Cauley—who couldn’t swim—shivering and holding onto a seat cushion.
+Police made it out to the wreckage relatively quickly; they were able to find trumpeter Ben Cauley--who couldn’t swim--shivering and holding onto a seat cushion.
 Police couldn’t search much that first day, because the water was so cold.
 They resumed their search after the sun came up on the 11th.
 They found the other seven passengers during that morning.

 Otis Redding was officially pronounced dead on December 11, 1967.
 His funeral was a week later, in Macon.
 Jerry Wexler, the Atlantic Records executive who was grooming Otis to become Atlantic's next big star, gave the eulogy.

 "Otis Redding was a natural prince," Wexler said, according to Gould's book.
 "When you were with him, he communicated love and a tremendous faith in human possibility, a promise that great and happy events were coming."